APWilson97/CV/README.md

 **Qualifications:**
 - Japanese Language Proficency Test (JLPT) N1

-## Hobbies
+## Hobbies 🎨

-- Photography 📷, mainly landscape on both film and digital
+- 📷 Photography, mainly landscape on both film and digital
-- Gaming 🎮, I've been loving classic PS1 JRPGs at the moment
+- 🎮 Gaming, I've been loving classic PS1 JRPGs at the moment
-- Listening to music 🎧, as well as collecting vinyl records
+- 🎧 Listening to music, as well as collecting vinyl records
-- Reading epic fantasy novels 📚
+- 📚 Reading epic fantasy novels, highly recommend the Memory Sorrow and Thorn series by Tad Williams